skypjack/entt/docs/md/entity.md

 ```

 When in doubt whether the entity owns the component, use the `remove` member
 function instead.
-It behaves similarly to `erase` but it erases the component
+It behaves similarly to `erase` but it drops the component if
-if and only if it exists, otherwise it returns safely to the caller:
+and only if it exists, otherwise it returns safely to the caller:

 ```cpp
 registry.remove<position>(entity);
 ```

-The `clear` member function works similarly and can be used to either:
+The `clear` member function works similarly and is used to either:

 * Erases all instances of the given components from the entities that own them: